llfssaa/ebs-fe-internship-test-3/README.md

 ## Technologies
 1. React
+2. Typescript
-2. React Router
+3. React Router
 4. React Hooks
-3. Axios
+5. Axios
-4. Atomic Design Pattern (ask your mentor first)
+6. Atomic Design Pattern (ask your mentor first)

 ## Todo:
 1. Add the ability to click on a day, and see its hourly forecast.